2401 East North Avenue

 Open Monday-Friday: 9 am -- 4 pm

 New Life Food Pantry is based in an area of Baltimore deemed to be a "food desert" -- meaning there are no nearby grocery stores or farmers markets where residents can buy food.
-We solve that problem by hosting community markets where the fresh produce and other food we receive from generous donors -- including the Maryland Food Bank -- is distributed to needy residents.
+We solve that problem by hosting community markets and Pantries On the Go where the fresh produce and other food we receive from the Maryland Food Bank and other generous donors is distributed to needy residents.